nathannoll/ARMA-Trader/README.md

 # ARMA-Trader
-Designed to forecast stock prices using the Auto-Regressive Moving Average model.
+Designed to forecast stock prices using an Auto-Regressive Moving Average model.